Explore Military Tools for ArcGIS

 The symbol is plotted between two black lines that serve as boundary markers for other regiments.
 You'll bookmark this location to navigate to it later.

-- On the ribbon, on the Map tab, in the Navigate group, click New Bookmark.
+- On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and choose New Bookmark.
 Create a bookmark named U.S. 327 Infantry Regiment.

 Battlefields can become confusing when many units are concentrated in one location, as was the case with the Meuse-Argonne battlefield in 1918.
 When listing order of battle (references that include unit size, type, personnel, and equipment), it's best to add county, unit designation, type of unit, and echelon rather than a single number.
 That way, you can quickly distinguish the unit you want from similar-sounding units.